mesosphere/marathon/docs/docs/command-line-flags.md

 * `--leader_proxy_ssl_ignore_hostname` (Optional.
 Default: false): Do not verify that the hostname of the Marathon leader matches the one in the SSL certificate when proxying API requests to the current leader.
+* `--[disable_]http_compression` (Optional.
+Default: enabled): Specifies whether to perform gzip compression on responses if the client requests as much via the `Accept-Encoding` parameter.
 *  <span class="label label-default">v0.10.0</span> `--http_max_concurrent_requests` (Optional.): the maximum number of
     concurrent HTTP requests, that is allowed concurrently before requests get answered directly with a HTTP 503 Service Temporarily Unavailable.